ericolo/codingDiv/README.md

 `mapping_results` stores all the mapping files produced by the **BWA** aligner.

-`prot_prediction` keeps track of protein and ORF prediction keeping all the fasta files.
+`prot_prediction` keeps track of protein and ORF prediction saving all the fasta files.

 If any error happens, execution will be halted and the error message will be written in the `stdout.txt` file, please create an issue if you notice a problem !